Wimmics/HOWTO_Virtuoso-Docker/Advanced/Apache_configuration.md

     ProxyPass /services/ http://localhost:8890/services/
     ProxyPassReverse /services/ http://localhost:8890/services/

-    #--- Forbid access to Conductor, only allowed through direct access to Virtuoso port 8890 or 4443 which is not open on internet
+    #--- Forbid access to Conductor, only allowed through direct access to Virtuoso port 8890 or 4443 which is not open on the internet
     <Location /conductor>
       Order deny,allow
       Deny from all